In this helpsheet we're going to look at the main ways of tax planning with the use of family members...

 Mr Jones set up Arctic Systems in 1992 through which to offer his services as an IT contractor.
 He was the only director and held one of the two ordinary shares issued by the company.
 Mrs Jones purchased the other ordinary share from the company formation agents, and also became the company secretary.

 This type of arrangement has been standard tax planning for many husband and wife companies since the introduction of independent taxation for spouses in 1990.
-It was even recommended on the Business Link website!
-However, the Taxman decided to attack the arrangement, saying Mrs Jones only received her share, and the dividends paid on that share, because of Mr Jones work and the decisions he took as a director.
+However, HMRC decided to attack the arrangement, saying Mrs Jones only received her share, and the dividends paid on that share, because of Mr Jones’ work and the decisions he took as a director.
 The argument was that Mr Jones had effectively made a gift of half the earning capacity of the company to Mrs Jones, and because she is his spouse, the tax law says he automatically benefits from the gift, and thus Mr Jones should be taxed on all of the dividends.

 The day after the House of Lords judgement the Treasury minister under the previous Government said they would act against couples who indulge in income splitting in an unfair way.

-The description of this unacceptable behaviour was given as income shifting, defined as where one person diverts their income to a second person who is subject to tax at a lower rate, to obtain a tax advantage.
-Whilst nothing has yet happened, the 2007 Pre Budget Report indicated that new legislation to tackle income shifting would take effect, but it will only apply to income paid in the form of company dividends or partnership profits.
-Thus paying your spouse a fair salary for work done would not be attacked.
+The description of this unacceptable behaviour was given as ‘income shifting’, defined as where one person diverts their income to a second person who is subject to tax at a lower rate, to obtain a tax advantage.

 Family tax planning, especially when trying to share the profits of a business is very complex and we can advise you on the best strategy in your own circumstances.